 - Reduced sense of personal responsibility

 Medical professionals continue to debate the pros and cons surrounding suboxone use.
 When used within a short duration, addicts are more likely to relapse.
 When used for an extended period, suboxone addiction can develop.
 When suboxone use ceases, withdrawal symptoms occur, meaning an individual may need to detox from the drug that was supposed to support their initial detox.
 Because of these concerns, not many professionals recommend suboxone for long-term use but see it as a stepping stone to sobriety.

 - Nausea and vomiting

 - Muscle aches

 How Suboxone Can Be Used as Part of a Recovery Journey

 Suboxone can be beneficial during the initial steps of the recovery process as it diminishes withdrawal symptoms and assists in detox.
 However, the ultimate goal of addiction treatment is to attain sobriety by means of substance independence.
 By enlisting the help of professional addiction specialists, an individual’s dependence on drugs, including suboxone, is eliminated.
 Addiction specialists implement therapy in order to unveil factors that led up to addiction and advise on how to manage future triggers.
 Developing the appropriate strategies for life beyond addiction is not only how clients reach recovery, but its how they stay in recovery.

 Contact Asheville Recovery Center Today to Get the Help You Need

 If you’re ready to live a healthier life that’s free from addiction, reach out to the team at Asheville Recovery Center.
 We offer comprehensive addiction treatment options that are tailored to each individual’s needs.
 No matter how long you’ve been struggling with addiction, recovery is possible.
-Let us help you overcome your opioid addiction and get your life back on the right track.
+Let us help you overcome your opioid addiction and take back your life.